 If you want to quickly learn well-known songs and aren't completely new to the piano, this article is just right for you.
 If you've never played piano before, it might be too difficult for you to effectively follow along the tutorials in this article.
 Instead, you can start learning the piano basics by completing our first course: "Introduction to the Piano" that you will find in the app.

 You will need a piano or keyboard and about 20 minutes of practice time per day.
-We promise that you will be able to play at least three great songs within a few days.
+We promise that you will be able to play at least two great songs within a few days.

-Preparation: Memorizing four basic chords
+Preparation: Memorizing four basic piano chords

-Most pop songs are based on a simple standard chord progression of four chords.
+Most pop songs are based on a simple standard chord progression of four piano chords.
 For simplicity's sake, we'll show you the standard chord progression in the key of C major.
 You can also transfer them later on to other keys and bring more variation into your playing.